Ajinkya2504/kubernetes_webapp/README.md

 👉 Delete specific resources given by user.
 👉 Extra features related to k8s ( Optional)
 Note - There should be webUI based menu display so that user can get to know what your webapp can do.

-📌 This app will help the user to run all the Kubernetes commands:

 👉 Make a blog/article/video explaining this task step by step.